SAP-archive/teched2020-DAT160/exercises/ex2/README.md

     }
 ```

-9. Similar to our Amount abstract entity, let's also add a another one for Quantity and Quantity Unit.
+9. Similar to our Amount abstract entity, let's also add a another one for Quantity and Quantity Unit.<br><br>Note that this is the last bit of content that will be contained within the `teched.common` context.

 ```cds
     type QuantityT : Decimal(13, 3)@(title : '{i18n>quantity}');